 - Customer satisfaction scores

 At this stage, collect all the data you can.
 Organize it to see where your company is doing well and where it could use some work.
 You don't need to have a plan for fixing any problems that you find yet.
+This might also be the time to ask yourself if you need a customer success software.
 Just make sure you have as much data available to you as possible.

 Week 4: Identify Gaps